Symphony No. 7

 We have selected some printed editions we think may be useful.

-Gustav Mahler's Seventh Symphony was written in 1904–05, with repeated revisions to the scoring.
+The Symphony No. 7 by Gustav Mahler was written in 1904–05, with repeated revisions to the scoring.
 It is sometimes referred to by the title Song of the Night (German: Lied der Nacht), which Mahler never knew (and certainly would be unlikely to have sanctioned) Although the symphony is often described as being in the key of E minor, its tonal scheme is more complicated.
 The symphony's first movement moves from B minor (introduction) to E minor, and the work ends with a Rondo-Finale in C major.
 Thus, as Dika Newlin has pointed out, "in this symphony Mahler returns to the ideal of 'progressive tonality' which he had abandoned in the Sixth".
 The complexity of the work's tonal scheme was analysed in terms of "interlocking structures" by Graham George.
 The above text from the Wikipedia article "Symphony No. 7 (Mahler)" text is available under CC BY-SA 3.0.

 ca:Simfonia núm.
 7, da:7. symfoni, de:7.
 Sinfonie, es:Sinfonía n.º 7, eo:7-a simfonio, fr:Symphonie nº 7, ko:교향곡 7번, it:Sinfonia n.
 7, nl:Symfonie nr.
 7, ja:交響曲第7番, no:Symfoni nr.
 7, pl:I symfonia, pt:Sinfonia n.º 7, ru:Симфония № 7, sr:Simfonija broj 7, fi:Sinfonia nro 7, sv:Symfoni nr 7, uk:Симфонія № 7, zh:第7號交響曲